zeek/zeek/doc/user-manual/scripting.rst

 While it might be surprising that Bro is tracking and passing around this much data for each connection, it shouldn't be too surprising, given our exploration of it earlier, that the connection record consists of a collection of atomic data types, simple data types and even another ``record``.
 Looking at the structure of the definition, a new collection of data types is being defined as a type called ``Info``.
 Since this type definition is within the confines of an export block, what is defined is, in fact, ``Conn::Info``.

-The formatting for a declaration of a record type in Bro includes the descriptive name of the type being defined and the seperate entities that make up the record.
-The individual entites that make up the new record are not limited in type or number as long as the name for each entity is unique.
+The formatting for a declaration of a record type in Bro includes the descriptive name of the type being defined and the seperate fields that make up the record.
+The individual fields that make up the new record are not limited in type or number as long as the name for each field is unique.

 .. rootedliteralinclude:: ${BRO_SRC_ROOT}/testing/btest/doc/manual/data_struct_record_01.bro
    :language: bro